 If you're like me, finding healthy breakfast or healthy dessert recipes can be a bit tough.
 When I was younger, I would have dried cereal or cinnamon toast, for breakfast, but alas, those days are over now that we're eating whole foods that are gluten-free.

 Of course, in my opinion, pumpkin should by no means be relegated to fall.
-First of all, it tastes great (have you tried my Pumpkin Snickerdoodles or Soft Pumpkin Cookies yet?
-If not, please do!), but it’s also incredibly healthy.
+First of all, pumpkin is just the perfect flavor for so many dishes, but sweet and savory, but it's also incredibly healthy.

 1 Cup of Cooked Pumpkin has: